swambam/Retentio-V3/README.md

 # Retentio-V3
 I initially made this simple brick game to help with my studies.
-User would need to edit the data.txt file in the format as shown.
+You would need to edit the "data.txt" file in the format as shown in order to use the program for your needs.
+You may also need to download Python or the required libraries if your PC doesn't have it.
 Good luck!